andrewcumming/phys512/hw4.md

 img = Image.open('github_logo.png')
 A = np.asarray(img)[:,:,0]   # the last index selects the RG or B component
 ```
 Plot color maps of the component matrices in this case, and the reconstructed images for different ranks $n$.

+Choose the smallest value of $n$ that in your opinion gives a reasonable reproduction of the image.
+How much data do you need to store to be able to reproduce this rank-$n$ approximation of the image?
+What is the compression factor compared to the original image?

 2. **Fitting planetary orbits**